 Most children are naturally active.
 Let your child walk at their own pace, and only for distances that they can cover without becoming too tired.
 If your child complains of pains in their legs and feet, it may be that they have done enough for the day.
 However, if they complain of pain every time they walk, it may be a good idea to have their feet examined.

 Choosing the right shoes

-Once your child starts walking outside the protected environment of the home, they will need shoes to protect their feet.
+Once your child starts walking outside the home, they will need shoes to protect their feet.
 Poor fitting shoes can lead to foot deformities, so it’s important that you get shoes that fit properly right from the very start.